33 Classic Movies That Are Truly Timeless

 Memorable quote: “I can remember everything.
 That’s my curse, young man.
 It’s the greatest curse that’s ever been inflicted on the human race: memory.”

-Citizen Kane isn’t just one of the best classic movies—it’s also considered one of the best movies of all time.
-Period.
-When publishing magnate Charles Foster Kane dies, his very last word (“rosebud”) perplexes reporters, and they embark on a search to find answers.
-Orson Welles wrote, directed and starred in the movie.
-A classic for its use of now-timeless film techniques such as “the wipe,” in which one image looks like it’s being wiped off the screen by another, it is ultimately enduring in its exploration of how absolute power can corrupt absolutely.
+Just how excellent is Citizen Kane?
+It ranked No. 1 on the American Film Institute’s list of the best movies of all time.
+After publishing magnate Charles Foster Kane dies, his very last word (“rosebud”) perplexes reporters, and they embark on a search to find answers.
+A classic for its use of now-timeless cinematic techniques such as “the wipe,” in which one image looks like it’s being wiped off the screen by another, the classic film is ultimately enduring in its exploration of how absolute power can corrupt.
+The legendary Orson Welles starred, directed and wrote the screenplay.
+Just wow.

 King Kong